How to Make the Most of a Short Sale

 Consult With a Real Estate Attorney

 Even if your mortgage company is reviewing a buyer’s offer for approval, they may still file a foreclosure complaint.
-If you receive a complaint, a real estate attorney can protect your financial and legal interests.
-Attorneys guarantee that contract provisions are fair and properly executed and they perform other legal tasks.
+If you receive a complaint, a Real Estate Attorney can protect your financial and legal interests.
+Attorneys guarantee that contract provisions are fair and properly executed.

 Have a Back-Up Plan

 If you sell your home, it’s usually better for your mortgage company than a foreclosure.
-They get a reasonable price and they save time and legal fees but they might file a foreclosure complaint anyway.
-You should notify your attorney if you receive any legal documents from a Connecticut court.
-Your attorney can advise you what to do next.
+They get a reasonable price and they save time and legal fees but they may file a foreclosure complaint anyway.
+You should notify your Attorney if you receive any legal documents from a Connecticut court.
+Your Attorney can advise you what to do next.